open-sdr/openwifi/README.md

 ## Update FPGA

-Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to udpate the fpga bitstream on board.
+Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to update the fpga bitstream on board.

 - Install Vivado/SDK 2018.3 (If you don't need to generate new FPGA bitstream, WebPack version without license is enough)
 - Setup environment variables (use absolute path):